orbbec/OrbbecSDK-dev/tools/benchmark/README.md

 ```

 ## Note
-1. The current benchmark tool only supports `G330` devices (this does not mean that other devices cannot run, but testing on devices other than G330 may cause some issues).
+1. This benchmark is designed for testing the **G330** series cameras.
+If you are using a different camera, it may cause some issues (e.g., non-G330 devices do not support hardware noiseremoval).
+You can modify the code in this project according to your needs..
 2. The benchmark tool includes two methods: `enableSwNoiseRemoveFilter` and `enableHwNoiseRemoveFilter`.
-The Orbbec SDK internally enables a software filter for noise removal by default.
+For G330 devices, the OrbbecSDK internally enables a software filter for noise removal by default.
 You can call `enableSwNoiseRemoveFilter` to enable or disable software noise removal.
 If you're using the latest firmware (1.4.1 firmware or later), hardware noise removal is supported, yout can disable the software filter by calling `enableHwNoiseRemoveFilter(false)`.
 Disabling the software filter and enabling hardware noise removal can improve the performance of the camera.